ExplosiveMindsSoftware/cis-185-portfolio/Week 3/Assignment 3/README.md

 ## Project Overview

-This project displays and compares two versions of my portfolio website with responsive design: one with manual CSS and the other with Bootstrap.
+This project displays and compares two versions of my portfolio website with responsive design:

+#### Version 1
+Manual responsiveness with flexbox, media queries, and custom CSS.

+#### Version 2
+Responsiveness using the Bootstrap 5 framework.

 ## Complexity Comparison